mattmc3/zephyr/README.md

 > A Zsh framework as nice as a cool summer breeze

 Zsh is a wonderful shell, but out-of-the-box it needs a bit of a boost.
 That's where Zephyr comes in.
-Zephyr is a lightweight framework designed to enhance Zsh by setting better options, completions, keybindings, history, and much more.

 Zephyr can be thought of as a fast, lightweight set of core Zsh plugins.
-It contains a lot of the base functionality from frameworks like Oh-My-Zsh and Prezto without all the bloat.
+It pulls together core functionality from frameworks like [zsh-utils], [Oh-My-Zsh][ohmyzsh], and [Prezto][prezto], but removes any bloat and prioritizes speed and simplicity.

 Combine Zephyr with a [plugin manager][antidote] and some [awesome plugins](https://github.com/unixorn/awesome-zsh-plugins) and you'll have a powerful Zsh setup that rivals anything out there.

 ## Install